"5 Minutes to Convince" Contest

 Do you have a professional project?
 Sign up and come present it to a panel of judges!

-The SCUIO-IP Career Services Office is organizing the “5 Minutes to Convince” competition, a unique event that recognizes the best project presentations.
-A panel of judges made up of professionals from the socio-economic sector and higher education will evaluate your pitches.
+The SCUIO-IP Office of Career Integration is organizing the “5 Minutes to Convince” competition, a unique event that recognizes the best project presentations.
+A jury composed of professionals from the socio-economic sector and higher education will evaluate your pitches.

 What's in it for you?

-- Personalized support to help bring your projects to life
+• Personalized support to help you bring your projects to life

 How can I participate?

-- Written submission: Submit a 300-word summary of your project by January 14, 2026.
+2. Written Proposal: Submit a 300-word summary of your project by January 14, 2026.
 Download the document here.

 2 categories to compete in